wp-plugins/custom-content-shortcode/readme.txt

 *Display image details from the gallery field of a specific post*

-	[loop type="gallery" name="hello-world"]
+	[loop field="gallery" name="hello-world"]
 		Title: [content field="title"]
 		Full-size image: [content field="image"]
 		Caption: [content field="caption"]
 	[/loop]

-= Use a field content as parameter to another shortcode =
+= Pass a field content as parameter to another shortcode =
 <br />
-If you need to pass the content of a field as a parameter to another shortcode, here is the workaround solution.
+To use the content of a field as a parameter to another shortcode, use the *pass* shortcode.

 *Display a map according to the address entered in a custom field*

-	[loop field="address"][google_map address="{FIELD}"][/loop]
+	[pass field="address"][google_map address="{FIELD}"][/pass]

 *Display images in the gallery field using another shortcode*

-	[loop field="gallery"][isotope_gallery ids="{IDS}"][/loop]
+	[pass field="gallery"][isotope_gallery ids="{FIELD}"][/pass]

 This is necessary because a shortcode cannot be used as a parameter for another shortcode.
-Note that when you're passing a field, the loop goes through only once.

 = Loading CSS or JavaScript =
 <br />
 Create a custom field called *css*, and the content of the field will be automatically added to the header on page load.
-This could be useful for loading page-specific styles or theme variations.
+This could be useful for loading page-specific style changes, Google Fonts, etc.

 Create a custom field called *js*, and the content of the field will be automatically added to the footer.
 This could be useful for loading page-specific JavaScript files, jQuery libraries or scripts.